A beginner's guide to: Matting a photo for your scrapbook.

 3. Dress it up.

 If you want to give your picture and matting some flair use a corner punch on all the corners.
 This little trick can really change the look and feel of your pages.
-Try different corner punches to get the look you desire.
+Try different corner punches to get the style you desire.

 4. Adhere your photo to your mat.